 1645 East 79th Street Chicago, IL 60619 +1 773 768 9900

 Don't mistake it for a mosque, as this dome like structure is one of the city's oldest theaters.
 Built in 1920s, the place has hosted many events by great old entertainers like Ella Fitzgerald and Billie Holiday.
 The interiors are very well done with refreshment facilities offered by the theater.
 With a seating capacity of 2277, the theater hosts many live performances, musicals, concerts, plays and much more.
 New Regal Theater has been marked a Chicago landmark since 1992.

 1212 East 59th Street Lower Level, Ida Noyes Hall Chicago, IL 60637 +1 773 702 9737

 Whoever said that University of Chicago students don't know how to enjoy themselves has never been to the Ida Noyes basement.
 With seven-dollar Miller Lite and Sapporo pitchers along with 21 tap beers, over 100 bottled beers and various wines, students gather round oak tables to unwind in style.
 More active bar-goers enjoy pool and fooseball tables, and the jukebox offers a good mix of classic rock and 80s music.
 For University of Chicago students, a small annual membership fee gets free entry.
 But hey, it's worth it: you could be throwin' a few back with the next Milton Friedman.

 5700 South Lake Shore Drive Chicago, IL 60637 +1 773 684 1414

-This second-run movie house has multiple screens for your viewing pleasure.
-Tickets are cheap because the films here are several weeks and sometimes months old.
+This Omnimax branch, located within Chicago's Museum of Science and Industry, has one absolutely colossal perforated aluminum screen for your viewing pleasure.
 For a more enjoyable experience, sit back and relax with popcorn and a soda from the refreshment stand.
-For film schedules, ticket prices and further information, do call ahead.
+For film times, ticket prices and further information please see their website.